 Use the ABCDE method to check out moles:

-Border – is the border to the surrounding irregular or blurry?
+Border – Is the border with the surrounding skin irregular or blurry?

 Pay special attention to any skin spots that look different to your other birthmarks or moles.